 - Review of your hearing history and immunizations

 - CT and/or MRI imaging of the ear and hearing structures

 - Takes place in most patients without an overnight hospital stay

 Most patients return to normal activities within a week of the operation.

-You’ll need to visit the surgeon and/or audiologist:
+You’ll need to visit the surgeon and audiologist:

-- Four weeks after for device activation, which takes two days
+- Four weeks after surgery to activate the cochlear implant, which usually takes two days

-- Multiple times in the months following to adjust and fine-tune the device programming
+- Several times in the first few months to adjust and fine-tune the cochlear implant computer program